-The Rev. Ramon Collazo is a second-career pastor from Puerto Rico who ministers to immigrants in detention.
+The Rev. Ramon Collazo is a second-career pastor from Puerto Rico who ministers with immigrants in detention.
 It’s one way he channels his passion for immigration reform and raising awareness about human rights.

 One mission starts another

 The Iglesia Luterana Santa Isabel Latino Mission congregation in Elizabeth launched the SAWC in 2015.
 Itself a mission congregation — sponsored by the New Jersey Synod of the Evangelical Lutheran Church in America — Santa Isabel started the new detention ministry SAWC as one way to care and advocate for immigrants and their rights.
 The congregation also hosts a citizenship drive twice a year and collaborates with the New Jersey Coalition for Justice.

 The Elizabeth Detention Center is specifically designed for immigrants who either do not have proper identification of their citizenship or have committed a minor crime.
 It holds male and female citizens of multiple countries from Latin America, Europe and Asia.
 Collazo first became active in this detention ministry when he was invited to provide prayer during a rally outside its walls.

 Collazo brings a unique voice to this ministry, which centers on doing intentional work to help and share the gospel with its immigrant community and other detainees.
 He hosts two worship services each week.
 Each service typically has 50 to 100 participants in worship, Bible study and prayer.
 Collazo also spends time offering prayer over specific requests or distributing rosaries and Bibles.